 2.1.3.
-Using the u-measure before 1872
+Using the u-Measure Before 1872

-Julius Bartels [1932] compiled the u-measure from the interdiurnal variability of the Horizontal Component, H, from hourly or daily values from several observatories operating from 1872 onwards as described in his paper.
-He wrote, "Before 1872, no satisfactory data for the calculation of interdiurnal variabilities are available", but "more for illustration than for actual use", he attempted to extend the series backwards to 1835.
-For this he used the "Einheitliche Deklinations-Variationen", E, of Wolf [1884] and the "summed ranges", E, derived from the mean diurnal variation of E at Colaba (Bombay) due to E E E derived regression formulae relating E and E to E E to the fortimes after
+[11] Bartels [1932; Joos et al., 1952] compiled the umeasure from the interdiurnal variability of the Horizontal Component, H, from hourly or daily values from several observatories operating from 1872 onwards as described in his paper.
+He wrote, "Before 1872, no satisfactory data for the calculation of interdiurnal variabilities are available," but "more for illustration than for actual use," he attempted to extend the series backward to 1835.
+For this he used the "Einheitliche Deklinations-Variationen" (Unified Declination Variations), E, of Wolf [1884] and the "summed ranges," s, derived from the mean diurnal variation of H at Colaba (Bombay) due to Moos [1910].
+He derived regression formulae relating E and s to u for times after 1872 and used them to synthesize values of u for the earlier years; giving s double the weight of E. Bartels justified this by showing that for the annual means 1872-1901, the values of u derived from H and the values of s have a high linear correlation coefficient.
+(From E and s, we calculate a value of 0.72 for the value for u for 1857.5 using the formulae given by Bartels.)
+We have extended his analysis by calculating the correlation between IDV and the Summed Ranges for 1872-1905 finding a correlation coefficient of 0.86.
+Figure 4 shows the agreement between observed IDV (red) and that calculated from s (blue).